stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): Does the code still work without indenting the statements within step?
 - Answer (kveng−stat6250): I tested it.
 The code still work but it's a good idea indeed to indent the statements for better reading.
 - *Question* (lwang30-stat6250) : What are the consequences if you do not end with a *run* statement ?
-- Question (meisenbach-stat6250): Should you place a run statement after every DATA or PROC step?
-- Question (nly13-stat6250): Some SAS code has QUIT; after RUN;, does this make a significant difference in procedural steps?
+- Question (meisenbach-stat6250): Should you place a run statement after every DATA or PROC step?- Question (nly13-stat6250): Some SAS code has QUIT; after RUN;, does this make a significant difference in procedural steps?
 - Answer (nly13-stat6250): QUIT can be optional, as it will end the procedure.
 - Question (yyan11−stat6250): How to write SAS statements?
 - Answer (yyan11−stat6250): Although you can write SAS statements in almost any format, a consistent layout enhances readability and helps you understand the program’s purpose.
 It's a good idea to begin DATA and PROC steps in column one, indent statements within a step, begin RUN statements in column one, include a RUN statement after every DATA step or PROC step.